moq-wg/moq-transport/draft-lcurley-warp.md

 This is effectively how HLS/DASH segments work, with the exception that the most recent layers are still pending.

 ## Synchronization
-Different layers and tracks can use their layering scheme.
-Even with the same scheme, timestamps will not always line up, especially since audio and video use different frame rates.
+The decoder MUST synchronize layers using presentation timestamps within the bitstream.

+Layers are NOT REQUIRED to be aligned within or between tracks.
+For example, a low quality rendition may have more frequent I-frames, and thus layers, than a higher quality rendition.
-A decoder MUST support sychronized playback of non-aligned layers.
+A decoder MUST be prepared to skip over any gaps between layers.

 # QUIC

 ## Establishment
-A connection is established using WebTransport over HTTP/3 {{WebTransport}}.
+A connection is established using WebTransport ({{WebTransport}}).
-To summarize, this involves establishing a HTTP/3 connection, issuing a CONNECT request to establish the session, and exposing the underlying QUIC stream API while the session is active.

-TODO Do we support native QUIC?
+To summarize:
+The client issues a HTTP CONNECT request with the intention of establishing a new WebTransport session.
+The server returns an 200 OK response if the WebTransport session has been established, or an error status otherwise.
+A WebTransport session mimics the QUIC API: either endpoint may create independent streams which are reliably delivered in order until canceled.

+WebTransport can currently operate via HTTP/3 and HTTP/2, using QUIC or TCP under the hood respectively.
+As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
+It is RECOMMENDED to use WebTransport over HTTP/3.

-The application is responsible for authentication based on the CONNECT request.
+The application SHOULD use the CONNECT request for authentication and negotiation.
-TODO Perform authentication in the protocol instead?
+For example, including a authentication token and some identifier in the path.

-The application is responsible for determining if an endpoint is a media producer, consumer, or both.
-TODO negotiate version?
+The application MAY use QUIC streams for more complicated behavior.

+TODO define auth inside the protocol?

 ## Streams
-Endpoints communicate over unidirectional QUIC streams.
+Warp endpoints communicate over unidirectional QUIC streams.
 The application MAY use bidirectional QUIC streams for other purposes.

-TODO Each stream consists of a message.
-Ideally multiple messages, so control messages can arrive in order (ex.
-PAUSE then PLAY will not race).

-Each layer is delivered over a separate QUIC stream, ensuring reliable and ordered delivery of the layer.
-TODO elaborate more on layers, since it's the most important concept for prioritization/reliability
+A stream consists of sequential messages.
+See messages ({{messages}}) for the list of messages and their encoding.
+These are similar to QUIC and HTTP/3 frames, but called messages to avoid the media terminology.

+Each stream MUST start with a `HEADERS` message.
+TODO better name.
+This message includes information on how intermediaries should proxy or cache the stream.
+If a stream is used to transmit a layer, the header MUST match the layer properties ({{properties}}).

+Messages SHOULD be sent over the same stream if ordering is desired.
+For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

-The media producer assigns a numeric order to each stream.
+The media producer SHOULD assign a numeric order to each stream, as contained in the HEADERS message ({{headers}}).
 This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending order.
 The order is determined at encode, written to the wire so it can be read by intermediaries, and will not be updated.
 This effectively creates a priority queue that can be maintained over multiple hops.